Submissions

 1. Originality statement: Authors must certify that the material submitted for publication has not been published except in abstract form and is not under consideration for publication elsewhere.

 2. Ethical statement: Editorial Team will not allow the publication of papers describing experimental procedures on living animals that may reasonably be presumed to have inflicted unnecessary pain or discomfort upon them.
-To be acceptable for publication, experiments on living vertebrates or Octopus vulgaris must conform to the European Union’s legislation and are in accordance with guidelines set by the Committee for Research and Ethical Issues of IASP (www.iasp-pain.org/AM/Template.cfm?Section=Animal_Research).
+To be acceptable for publication, experiments on living vertebrates or Octopus vulgaris must conform to the European Union’s legislation and are in accordance with guidelines set by the Committee for Research and Ethical Issues of IASP (IASP Guidelines for the Use of Animals in Research - International Association for the Study of Pain (IASP)).

 Every research article submitted to our Journal must include a statement that the study obtained ethics approval, including the name of the ethics committee(s) or institutional review board(s), the number/ID of the approval(s), and a statement that participants gave informed consent before taking part.